 This is a very short post today; sometimes I simply want to share something I made that tasted great and I don’t have much else to say other than that.
 That’s the case with this Limoncello Cream Cheese Pound Cake.

 Not the same as writer’s block…because there really isn’t anything to write.
 I saw a cake.
 I made the cake.
 I loved the cake and I want to share the Limoncello Cream Cheese Pound Cake.
 That’s it!

 That’s me today.
 And I did love this cake!
 After my post for Sugar and Spice Popcorn for the Secret Recipe Club last week, I visited several of the other blogs that had participated.
 When I came to this post…I just knew I would be making this cake.

-The recipe that I discovered on the blog at Cairns Manor is from the book ‘Cake Keeper Cakes‘ by Lauren Chattman.
+The recipe for this Limoncello Cream Cheese Pound Cake was discovered on the blog at Cairns Manor and is from the book ‘Cake Keeper Cakes‘ by Lauren Chattman.
 I made a couple of revisions as I am seemingly not capable of NOT doing that (I have a reputation you know and if there is a chance an adult beverage could be added…well, I will!).
+Hello Limoncello!

 I love Limoncello and it seemed the perfect choice for this dessert.
 I also must say, it was devoured and everyone begged for a slice to take home!